-Hosted and produced by Daniel Angrignon, Animal Voices strives to map out the animal advocacy scene around the globe and provide a platform to showcase the work of animal activists.
+Animal Voices strives to map out the animal advocacy scene around the globe and provide a platform to showcase the work of folks resisting patriarchal capitalist domination.
 Animal Voices engages with the ways that various human social dynamics like race, gender, and class intersect with animal issues, asks questions about other animals’ experiences, and considers other animals’ interests.
-Animal Voices also collaborates with Kevin Tillman, co-founder of the Vegan Hip Hop Movement, who introduces our audience to artists who work to connect hip hop rooted in resistance and social justice with the intersections of human, animal and earth liberation.

 In the words of past guest and AIDS and animal rights activist, Steven Simmons, “It’s time for us to end this hierarchy of who has the right to live, who deserves not to suffer, who should be respected — that there’s a limit to the amount of compassion that we can have for our fellow creatures.”